The Grand Canyon, Arizona, USA

 Bright Angel Trail

 The South Kaibab Trail is one of the most popular trails in Grand Canyon National Park.
-It has 7 miles one direction into the canyon along with midpoints to rest and return depending on your physical capacity rather than going the whole way through the canyon.
+It is 7 miles in one direction into the canyon, along with midpoints to rest and return depending on your physical capacity rather than going the whole way through the canyon.

 South Kaibab Trail

-One of the best and most challenging trails in the park, the South Kaibab offers eye-catching 360-degree views but is less shadowed than the Bright Angel Trail.
+One of the park’s best and most challenging trails, the South Kaibab offers eye-catching 360-degree views but is less shadowed than the Bright Angel Trail.

 Rim-to-Rim Hike